jeancf/etcetera/roadmap.md

 ### --unmanage FILENAME ###

 * Support specifying directories instead of individual files (e.g. `/etc/ssh`)

+### --commit FILENAME COMMENT ###

+Capture and save a comment string to display when showing list of commits

+### --rollback FILENAME ###

+* If multiple commits are available, propose list to pick from
+* Display comment alongside list of available commits to rollback

 ### ensure consistency of repository ###